 With high heat, it can be popped and turned into popcorn.
 This happens because of the variations in the inside and outside pressure caused by the difference in moisture from heating.
-Around 15-20% of moisture is required in order to pop/These pressure changes cause physical reaction.
+Around 15-20% of the moisture is required to pop/These pressure changes cause a physical reaction.

 Two types of popcorn kernels

 - Can remain usable for more than a year